roeeelnekave/crash-api-application/README.md

   }
 }
 ```
-**7. To create a systemd service for app, create the   `touch ./ansible/roles/crashapi/templates/crashapi.service.j2` and paste the following in `./ansible/roles/crashapi/templates/crashapi.service.j2`**
+**7. To create a systemd service for Gunicorn, create the   `touch ./ansible/roles/crashapi/templates/crashapi.service.j2` and paste the following in `./ansible/roles/crashapi/templates/crashapi.service.j2`**

 ```bash
 [Unit]